ghobs91/primus-news/README.md

 1. Fork the repo and edit the feeds.txt file to add your feeds.
 2. Enable Github pages on your repo and select deply from "Github Actions".
-3. Access your personalised RSS Reader and Podcast Player on https://yourusername.github.io/rssTea
+3. Access your personalised RSS Reader and Podcast Player on https://yourusername.github.io/Primus News

 This project is available under the GNU GPL License.